nikkieverett/recipe-app/recipes/bacon-wrapped-asparagus.md

 ---
 id: 5ab84fcb97ce9200140f2505
 servings:
-notes: cut sauce in half for 2 servings
+notes: 'cut sauce in half for 2 servings'
-directions: preheat oven to 400 divide asparagus into bundes of 3-4 spears wrap each in a slice of bacon melt butter in saucepan add remaining ingredients and bring to a boil. pour mix over bundles and bake until bacon looks done.
+directions: 'preheat oven to 400 divide asparagus into bundes of 3-4 spears wrap each in a slice of bacon melt butter in saucepan add remaining ingredients and bring to a boil. pour mix over bundles and bake until bacon looks done.'
-ingredients: asparagus
+ingredients: 'asparagus
 bacon
 stick of butter